The Shipwreck and Eventual Rescue of James B. Vincent of the Whaling Bark Napoleon

 Vincent was in fine condition physically and seemed to be quite a favorite with the natives, having lived with one family the whole time and subsisted principally on deer meat.
 Captain Healy [of the Bear] made lots of presents through the party to the deserving natives, and Vincent was brought to the ship, and after his picture in native costume was taken he was bathed, shaved and dressed up and berthed in the wardroom, where he enjoyed all the comforts the ship afforded.
 (Ibid.)

 Sadly, I don’t find that photo on the web.
 It turns out, however, that a journalist from New Bedford toured with the whaling fleet in 1887 and took pictures.
 These are in the New Bedford Whaling Museum, and are available online.
-The collection is worth checking out, you can find out more about some cool photography.
+The collection is worth checking out.
 Here is a representative example:

 Vincent was taken to San Francisco when the Bear returned there in early October.
 I can’t find what happened to him after that.
 The story was a sensation, but not an enduring sensation.
 A bill was proposed in Congress to reward the “Northern Indians” for their care of Vincent, and to encourage similar hospitality in the future.
 I don’t find any report about its being enacted.
 I’m guessing that once the initial excitement died down the matter was quietly forgotten.